achen6159/Personal-Website/README.md

 ### The following custom changes were made:
 - Background image
 - LinkedIn link
 - GitHub link
-- Color on background image
+- Color on background image for header
 - Footer color
 - Adding more sections/reorganizing sections under About Me

+### This site is also available on [TerpConnect](https://terpconnect.umd.edu/~achen134/Personal-Website/).